 West Florida Healthcare, our area's leader in stroke care, is certified by The Joint Commission as a Primary Stroke Center.
 This means that in addition to our dedicated physicians and specialized staff, we also offer leading-edge treatments and technologies, including interventional radiology procedures and life-saving clot-busting medications, as well as quick access to labs, medications, and CT and MRI scans.

-West Florida Hospital recently earned the American Stroke Association's Get With the Guidelines-Stroke Gold Plus Quality Achievement Award and Target: Stroke Honor Roll.
+West Florida Hospital recently earned the American Stroke Association's Get With the Guidelines-Stroke Gold Plus Quality Achievement Aard with Target: Stroke Honor Roll Elite.
 The awards are given for excellence in coronary artery disease, stroke and/or heart failure treatment, and recognize West Florida Hospital's achievement in using evidence-based guidelines to provide the best possible care to patients through The American Heart Association/American Stroke Association's GWTG-Stroke Program.

 In addition to the Get With The Guideline-Stroke award West Florida Healthcare has also been recognized as a recipient of the association's Target: Stroke Honor Roll for improving stroke care for the second year in a row, a first for our community.